Get Smokies trip-planning tips

 Frequently Asked Questions

-Judaculla Rock is located at 552 Judaculla Rock Rd Cullowhee NC 28723.
-Use the directions button for navigation.
+Judaculla Rock is listed at 552 Judaculla Rock Rd Cullowhee NC 28723.
+Use the directions button for current routing, traffic, and drive time from your lodging.